Everything you wanted to know about alcohol: how to drink and minimize calories

 So, eat more veggies, fruits, meat, low-fat dairy, egg whites, and protein powder throughout the day, and have one meal closely before going out for the night.

-What matters most is that you experiment a bit and find what works best for you.
+What matters most is that you experiment a bit and find what works best for you: a lifestyle change and a disciplined behaviour are what work wonders in every nutrition and wellness program.

 Leave Some Calories For Alcohol